chocoapp/cognito-proxy/README.md

 This proxy is based on AWS Security Blog post [Protect public clients for Amazon Cognito by using an Amazon CloudFront proxy](https://aws.amazon.com/blogs/security/protect-public-clients-for-amazon-cognito-by-using-an-amazon-cloudfront-proxy/.).

-With this proxy you can go beyond Cognito's Advanced Security and implement security controls on the proxy itself or through WAF, like geofencing, IP-based throttling, etc.
+With this proxy you can go beyond Cognito's Advanced Security and implement security controls on the proxy itself or through WAF.

 ![Proxy](./assets/proxy.png)